 Please note: This card is no longer open to new applications.
-Information listed here is accurate as of Oct.
-5, 2018.
+Information listed here may no longer be accurate.

 The Verdict: The Barclays Arrival® Premier World Elite Mastercard® is a solid option for frequent travelers with good or better credit who want one card they can keep for years.
 But this new offer, which Barclays calls the “Premier Global Travel Card,” has a lot to offer.

 Arrival Premier is making a name for itself by offering a very different value proposition than much of its travel rewards competition.
 It replaces the big initial bonus common among rewards cards right now with an annual spending bonus.
 You get 15,000 bonus miles for spending $15,000 in a year, plus another 10,000 points if you spend $25,000.
 That means you can score $150-$250 in bonus travel each year you use Arrival Premier, as its miles are worth a penny apiece when redeemed for travel statement credits.